 You may be wondering “What can I do to extend unemployment in New Mexico?” if your benefits are running out.
 Extension programs are only leveraged when unemployment rates reach high levels across the country, and are available only when the government deems them necessary.

 Unfortunately, there are no unemployment benefits extension programs available to workers in NM.
 The last federal unemployment extension program ended in 2013 near the end of the Great Recession.

 Continue reading to learn more about the following topics:

-- The Emergency Unemployment Compensation program in New Mexico
+- Learn About Emergency Unemployment Compensation in New Mexico

-- Alternatives to requesting a benefits extension in New Mexico
+- Understand Alternatives to Requesting a Benefits Extension in New Mexico

 Learn About Emergency Unemployment Compensation in New Mexico